laravel/docs/installation.md

 The first thing you should do after installing Laravel is set your application key to a random string.
 If you installed Laravel via Composer, this key has probably already been set for you by the `key:generate` command.

 Typically, this string should be 32 characters long.
-The key can be set in the `app.php` configuration file. **If the application key is not set, your user sessions and other encrypted data will not be secure!**
+The key can be set in the `.env` environment file. **If the application key is not set, your user sessions and other encrypted data will not be secure!**

 Laravel needs almost no other configuration out of the box.
 You are free to get started developing!
 However, you may wish to review the `config/app.php` file and its documentation.
 It contains several options such as `timezone` and `locale` that you may wish to change according to your application.